SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 The type of the array is inferred to be ``ShoppingListItem[]``.
 After creating the array,
-the name of the unnamed ``ShoppingListItem`` at the start of the array is changed to be ``"Orange juice"``, and it is marked as having been purchased.
+the name of the unnamed ``ShoppingListItem`` at the start of the array is changed to ``"Orange juice"``, and it is marked as having been purchased.
 Printing the description of each item in the array shows that their default states have been set as expected.